t3hExi/online_games_bots/README.md

 ## Settings

 The config file located in `config/servers.yml`.
 The structure is simple.
-First you should specify the custom server name example `lak_us` and bot.
+First you should specify the custom server name example `lak_germanien_3` and bot.
-Note: if you want to use more than one account (for example for multiple servers), just use more definitions in servers.yml file

 ```yaml
 lak_germanien_3: